-People with an enneagram type four personality tend to be creative, sensitive, and expressive in their behavior.
+People with an Enneagram type four personality tend to be creative, sensitive, and expressive in their behavior.
 They like to be unique and seek to find their own identity.
 Though they desire relationships, they may seem distant and reserved, especially in group settings.

 They desire their own identity and self-expression.
 They have an innate need to authentic, but may struggle along the way to discovering their individuality.
+Fours may feel misunderstood if others fail to recognize their distinctiveness.

 Creatives tend to defend themselves by unintentionally adapting characteristics from friends, in order to appear more genuine.

-In summary, Enneagram 4 personality types tend to…
+In summary, Enneagram 4 personalities tend to...

 Seek their own identity separate from others